husarion/husarion_ugv_autonomy_ros/README.md

 >
 > - `PointCloud2` data is being published by the LIDAR.
 > - A static transform between the LIDAR and the robot frame (e.g. `velodyne` and `base_link`) is provided.
-> - Currently version doesn't support robot `namespace`.
+> - Currently version support robot with `namespace` robot.

 ### Environment configuration